American Hotel Income Properties REIT (TSE:HOT.UN) Shares Up 20% – Still a Buy?

-Shares of American Hotel Income Properties REIT LP (TSE:HOT.UN – Get Free Report) were up 20% during mid-day trading on Tuesday .
+American Hotel Income Properties REIT LP (TSE:HOT.UN – Get Free Report)’s stock price was up 20% on Tuesday .
 The company traded as high as C$0.37 and last traded at C$0.36.
-Approximately 335,536 shares changed hands during trading, an increase of 526% from the average daily volume of 53,592 shares.
+Approximately 335,536 shares traded hands during trading, an increase of 525% from the average daily volume of 53,673 shares.
 The stock had previously closed at C$0.30.

 American Hotel Income Properties REIT Stock Up 20.0%

-American Hotel Income Properties REIT (TSE:HOT.UN – Get Free Report) last posted its quarterly earnings data on Friday, November 7th.
-The company reported C($0.34) EPS for the quarter.
-American Hotel Income Properties REIT had a negative net margin of 34.67% and a negative return on equity of 34.11%.
-The business had revenue of C$66.24 million during the quarter.
-Equities research analysts anticipate that American Hotel Income Properties REIT LP will post 0.0406452 EPS for the current year.
+American Hotel Income Properties REIT (TSE:HOT.UN – Get Free Report) last issued its earnings results on Friday, November 7th.
+The company reported C($0.34) earnings per share (EPS) for the quarter.
+The business had revenue of C$66.24 million for the quarter.
+American Hotel Income Properties REIT had a negative return on equity of 34.11% and a negative net margin of 34.67%.
+Research analysts expect that American Hotel Income Properties REIT LP will post 0.0406452 EPS for the current year.

 American Hotel Income Properties REIT Company Profile